Bacchus Restaurant

 Is Bacchus Restaurant good for a special occasion?

-Yes, and it's one of the stronger calls in downtown Vancouver for exactly that purpose.
-The room sits inside the Wedgewood Hotel, with a grand piano, chandelier, and a formal atmosphere that signals occasion without requiring explanation.
+Yes, it's one of the stronger calls in downtown Vancouver for exactly that purpose.
+The room sits inside the Wedgewood Hotel, with a grand piano, chandelier, a formal atmosphere that signals occasion without requiring explanation.
 Chef Stefan Hartmann's European-leaning menu, covering roast lamb saddle and beef tenderloin in red wine jus, gives the meal enough substance to match the setting.
 At $$$, it sits below the city's top-tier tasting-menu venues, which makes it a practical choice when you want formality without a five-figure bill.

 Is Bacchus Restaurant worth the price?

 At $$$, Bacchus delivers a room and service level that most standalone Vancouver restaurants at the same price point cannot replicate.
-The Wedgewood Hotel infrastructure, the European cooking classics from Chef Hartmann, and a globe-spanning wine list add up to genuine value for the format.
+The Wedgewood Hotel infrastructure, the European cooking classics from Chef Hartmann, a globe-spanning wine list add up to genuine value for the format.
 If you're weighing it against a casual neighbourhood spot, it's a different category entirely.
 If you're comparing it to Kissa Tanto or AnnaLena at similar prices, Bacchus wins on formality and room quality; those two win on culinary ambition.

 Can Bacchus Restaurant accommodate groups?